-Anger, fear, sadness and joy are the four basic human emotions.
+Anger, fear, sadness, and joy are the four basic human emotions.
 A blend of these emotions gives a spectrum of human feelings that allows us to increase our aliveness, awareness, wellness, acceptance and discovery of expression.
-Many people have never been taught how to effectively express their emotions, so it is important to learn how to do it in a positive way especially when it comes to anger.
+Many people have never been taught how to effectively express their emotions, so it is important to learn how to do it in a positive way, especially with anger.

-When we feel angry, adrenaline is released into our bodies, blood rushes to our head, arms and legs, heartbeat and breathing increases, sweating occurs, urge to scream surfaces and eventually we react via our sympathetic nervous system’s fight or flight response.
-This fear-based, reflex-like response occurs when we no longer trust something or someone and do not give enough time to decipher what is the cause of the fear.
+When we feel angry, adrenalin is released into our bodies, blood rushes to our head, arms and legs, heartbeat and breathing increases, sweating occurs, urge to scream surfaces, and eventually we react via our sympathetic nervous system’s fight or flight response.
+This fear-based, reflex-like response occurs when we no longer trust something or someone, and does not give enough time to decipher what is the cause of the fear.
 If a person is not thinking when he or she reacts, the immediate reaction can subsequently produce adverse results.

 When anger is mobilized and appropriately expressed, it can become the fire for change and an indication to others that their behavior is unacceptable.

 Anger energy is very powerful, and ignoring it will not make it go away.
 Repressed anger increases resentment, causes unpredictable loss of control, increases muscular tension and stress which affect our immune system and mental health.

 You have to begin at the beginning.
 The beginning is admitting it.
 Next is recognizing it, spotting it is yourself and in others.
 Then comes deciding what you are going to do about it.
 Finally, the very last step is a feeling of vast relief.
 Guilt, fears, frustration, tension will go away.
 Now what?
 Just accept and enjoy!
 Until when?
 Until the whole thing begins all over again. – A.Bry